MackinnonBuck/MauiBlazorPermissionsExample/README.md

 ## Other notes

 The Windows implementation of this project supports two possible behaviors for permission management:
-* Automatically grant all permissions requests originating from the app origin
+* Automatically grant all permission requests originating from the app origin, denying everything else
-* Display a dialog when previously-ungranted permissions are being requested
+* Display a dialog when previously-ungranted permissions are being requested, allowing the user to decide whether to grant or deny

 These two behaviors can be toggled using the `HANDLE_WEBVIEW2_PERMISSIONS_SILENTLY` constant, which is defined in `MauiBlazorPermissionsExample.csproj`.